seanmil/contributor-summit-project/PROJECTS.md

   use it, etc. Maybe you could even wire up [an external library](https://github.com/CocoaPods/Molinillo) to do the hard work for you.

+* Make it possible to store the CA on object storage to make the Puppet stack fully "cloud native" and stateless.

 * None of these look exciting?
 Check the [forks](../../network/members) and see if you can join an existing project.